-Wage and salary growth in Colorado moderated in 2015 to a 5.7 percent rate from 7.0 percent growth in 2014, largely due to the drop in wages and spending in the economy from the oil and gas industry's contraction.
-Growth will decrease further in 2016 to a 4.2 percent rate, but will increase 5.5 percent in 2017.

-Wage and salary income for the nation increased 5.1 percent in 2015.
-Moderating employment growth and the slowdown in the industrial sector is resulting in wages and salary growth of 3.8 percent in 2016.
-Higher growth in wage levels will push total wage and salary income to increase 5.0 percent in 2017.
+- Wage and salary growth in Colorado moderated in 2015 to 5.6 percent, largely due to the loss of relatively high-paying oil and gas jobs.
+Growth will decrease slightly in 2016 to 5.3 percent. - Wage and salary income for the nation increased 4.6 percent in 2015.
+Moderating employment growth will be countered by quicker wage growth allowing wages and salary to grow around the same amount in 2016.